-Year to Date Stats gives you a running total of your activity and logging across the calendar year so you can see cumulative progress beyond daily and weekly views.
+Year to Date Stats gives you a running total of activity and logging across the calendar year, so the You tab can show consistency that daily and weekly views cannot show by themselves.

 01Where to find it

-The YTD Stats card lives on the You tab.
-It shows a compact summary of four metrics with trend arrows.
-Tap any metric to open a detail sheet with breakdowns and projections.
+The YTD Stats card lives on the You tab near the other long-range surfaces, including Plan Progress, badges, weight, and settings.
+It shows a compact summary of four metrics with month-over-month trend arrows.
+Tap the card to open the detail sheet.

 02What it tracks